mddzi77/recruitment_task/README.md

 ```

 ## Print schedule of reservations
-You can view schedule of reservations from choosen period of time by using a ```Print schedule``` command.
+You can view schedule of reservations from chosen period of time by using a ```Print schedule``` command.
 You will have to enter start and end point of your chosen time range.
 Output example:
 ```